 Why Visit Cork City?

 County Cork is a beautiful county and Ireland’s largest.
-It offers visitors fantastic coastal scenery and quaint villages, but more on those in another post because this post features my five fabulous reasons to visit the city of Cork, in no particular order –
+It offers visitors fantastic coastal scenery and quaint villages.
+But more on those another time because this article features five fabulous reasons to visit Cork City, in no particular order –

 Music and Culture